How Many Touchpoints Does A Customer Need Before They Buy? Part 1: Online

 A website is usually the largest marketing project that a business undertakes.
 Therefore it is crucial to get it right.
 The look, tone, and information have to be relevant to entice your audience to want to know more and keep them coming back.

 Getting people to find your website is not an overnight job.
 It is a long-term, on-going commitment to your digital presence.
-Today’s websites are entirely different to those two years ago.
+Today’s websites are entirely different from those two years ago.
 The needs of users have changed.
-While aesthetics is vital to getting people to take a second look, responsiveness, speed, user experience (UX) and unique regular content is essential to keep them coming back.
+While aesthetics is vital to getting people to take a second look, responsiveness, speed, user experience (UX) and unique regular content are essential to keep them coming back.

 A strong brand can only take a business so far if the website doesn’t work properly.
 It is vital to ensure that your website is maintained, refreshed, and regularly updated to keep people (including the search engines) coming back and browsing.
 This requires businesses to be producing engaging content that can be shared to draw in the audience.
 Content could be videos, blogs, reviews, case studies, etc., and they all need to be scheduled in, written/filmed well, optimised, published and shared.